13 May 2017

 The Green Party has also pledged to reverse the cuts to health care that that have disproportionately affected women and other marginalised groups

-The women's manifesto went on to announce measures to improve mental health services, close the gender pay gap and support unpaid carers, those who are disabled and older women, and policies to increase gender parity in government.
+The manifesto went on to announce measures to improve mental health services, close the gender pay gap and support unpaid carers, those who are disabled and older women, and policies to increase gender parity in government.

 Amelia Womack, Green Party deputy leader, said: